pyladiesams/optimize-ai-prompts-jun2025/README.md

 pip install -r requirements.txt
 ```
 3. Navigate to `workshop` and run `ScaleDown_compression_challenge.ipynb`.

+### ScaleDown API Key

+ScaleDown API key can be requested [here](https://docs.scaledown.ai/docs/getting-started/api-keys).

+The key in Google Colab will only be available during the workshop.
+If you want to follow the workshop after, please request your API key via the link above.

+If you are using Jupyter notebook locally, please replace `your api key` with your actual ScaleDown API key.

 ## Credits
 This workshop was set up by @pyladiesams and @varchanaiyer